Mooni123/RS41_Decoding/RS41-SGP/README.md

 | `[0x28]` |  | `0x0000` |  | static 0x00 -purpose unknown |

 ## 7C-GPSINFO
 The 7C-GPSINFO block contains GPS status information.
-It includes the GPS Week and Time of week as well as having twelve slots for SVNs (Space Vehicle Numbers, though whats transmitted are actually PRN#) with the according signal quality.
+It includes the GPS Week and Time of Week as well as having twelve slots for SVNs (Space Vehicle Numbers, though whats transmitted are actually PRN#) with the according signal quality.
 What indication is used there is unknown. the [RS41 Tracker](http://escursioni.altervista.org/Radiosonde/) plots this value on a scale from 0 to 43, the corresponding values in the RS41 Tracker are in an additional column.

 If there are less than 12 satellites tracked, the other slots are 0x00.